RajeevAtla/SuperconGAN/README.md

 ## Starter Example

-To get a feel for the package, try running the following code:
+To get a feel for the package, try running the following code, after installing the package (above):

 ```python
 import SuperconGAN